What Is Binge Drinking: Identifying The Condition

 Pinning down a binge drink definition can be hard, but nobody can argue with our take on it

+What is binge drinking and how can it be recognized?
 There is a lot of confusion when it comes to differentiating between alcoholism, social drinking, and binge drinking.

 On this site we have pages on the definition of social or moderate drinking and on the characteristics of alcoholism.
 Now it is time to answer the question, "what is binge drinking?"